openstack/oslo-specs/specs/policy/policy-merge.rst

 Developer Impact
 ----------------

-API Developers wokring on policy will be able to think in terms of common policy fragments.
+API Developers working on policy will be able to think in terms of common policy fragments.